Agglomerative Clustering Example in Python

 plt.show()

-In this tutorial, we've briefly learned how to cluster data with the Agglomerative clustering method in Python.
-The model is fast and it provides better results in clustering.
-The source code is listed below.
+In this tutorial, we've briefly explored how to cluster data using the Agglomerative clustering method in Python.
+This model is known for its speed and effectiveness in clustering, providing better results.
+The source code is provided below.

 Source code listing